AdobeXD/xd-to-flutter-plugin/README.md

 ## Text
 Text rendering is generally similar, but not identical between Flutter and XD.
 Expect to see minor differences in positioning and rendering.

 Line height is a multiplier in Flutter, and is calculated per line based on the largest text in the line.
 In XD it is a fixed value for all lines in a field.
 This may result in significant differences when displaying multiline text having multiple text sizes.

-Also, line height is applied to the first line in Flutter, but not in XD.
+Text lines tend to render slightly longer in Flutter, which can lead to character or words wrapping unexpectedly (ex. the last character in a label might not display).
+The plugin automatically increases the width of auto-sized text in static layouts to minimize this issue, but in responsive layouts it prioritizes maintaining the exact layout.
+The can be addressed by using text elements set to "fixed size" in XD, and adding a few extra pixels of width to accommodate Flutter rendering differences.

 ## Fonts